 Chapter 13 Bankruptcy Plan

 A Chapter 13 Bankruptcy differs from a Chapter 7 in several key areas.
-The first is the Chapter 13 Bankruptcy plan.
+First, is the length of the case.
+A debtor can receive a discharge in as little as 3 months.
+For Chapter 13 – you are looking at a minimum of 36 months.
+The second main difference is that a Chapter 13 requires the debtor to file a Plan with the court.
 The plan is essentially a proposal to the court which details which creditors, if any, are getting paid and the terms of any payment.

 How Long and How Much Is My Plan?

-There are two basic tracks that a Chapter 13 Bankruptcy can take: Above Median or Below Median.
+There are two basic tracks that a Chapter 13 can take: Above Median or Below Median.

 - Above median: If you are above median, the minimum commitment period is five years.
 There is a presumption that you have the means, or the ability to pay back other creditors.

 Who Gets Paid What?

-- Attorney fees are also administrative fees and will be paid back over the life of the chapter 13 bankruptcy plan.
+- Attorney fees – the debtor usually pays back their legal fees over the life of the Chapter 13 plan.

 - Priority debts – the bankruptcy code requires the Debtor to pay priority debts in Chapter 13.
 Therefore, it is important for the attorney to know how much priority debt a debtor has.
 Generally speaking, a priority debt is a debt that takes priority over other debts.
 The most common types of priority debts include tax debts and child support.
 If you have tax debts that qualify as priority debt, child support or separate maintenance – these must be paid back in your bankruptcy.